 Advertising in the press and in directories can be an affordable and effective marketing tool for small businesses.
-Advertising offers a targeted way of spreading the word about your business to large numbers of people.
+Advertising offers a way to spread the word about your business to large numbers of people in targeted groups.

 There are thousands of different publications.
 These include: